KPrince-coder/alx-system_engineering-devops/0x00-shell_basics/README.md

 11.Lists all files, including hidden files, in the current directory and the parent of the working directory and the '/boot' directory (in order), in long format.
 12.Script to print the type of the file name 'iamafile'.
+13.Creates a symbolic link to '/bin/ls'.
+13.Creates a symbolic link to '/bin/ls', named __ls__.